-In an agreement with the United States DOJ, subject to final approval by the Court, Glencore International AG has agreed to pay U.S.\$428,521,173 in fines and U.S.\$272,185,792 in forfeiture and disgorgement and has pleaded guilty to one count of conspiracy to violate the U.S. Foreign Corrupt Practices Act related to the Group's past actions in certain overseas jurisdictions.
+In an agreement with the United States DOJ, Glencore International AG agreed to pay U.S.\$428,521,173 in fines and U.S.\$272,185,792 in forfeiture and disgorgement and has pleaded guilty to one count of conspiracy to violate the U.S. Foreign Corrupt Practices Act ("FCPA") related to the Group's past actions in certain overseas jurisdictions.
 The Company will pay U.S.\$262,590,214 to the United States, with up to U.S.\$136,236,140 to be credited against the resolution with UK authorities and up to U.S.\$29,694,819 to be credited against any potential resolution with Swiss authorities, both in connection with investigations into related conduct.
 The DOJ resolution provides for forfeiture of U.S.\$181,457,195 and credits Glencore for U.S.\$90,728,597 in disgorgement to the CFTC.
-The DOJ agreement provides for the appointment of an independent compliance monitor for a period of three years to assess and monitor the Company's compliance with the terms of the agreement and evaluate the effectiveness of its compliance programme and internal controls.
+As provided for in the DOJ agreement, the Company appointed an independent compliance monitor for a period of three years to assess and monitor the Company's compliance with the terms of the agreement and evaluate the effectiveness of its compliance programme and internal controls.

-In a separate agreement with the DOJ, Glencore Ltd. has agreed to pay a fine of U.S.\$341,221,682 and forfeiture of U.S.\$144,417,203 and has pleaded guilty to one count of conspiracy to commit commodity price manipulation related to past market conduct in certain U.S. fuel oil markets.
+In a separate agreement with the DOJ, Glencore Ltd. agreed to pay a fine of U.S.\$341,221,682 and forfeiture of U.S.\$144,417,203 and has pleaded guilty to one count of conspiracy to commit commodity price manipulation related to past market conduct in certain U.S. fuel oil markets.
 Of this amount, U.S.\$242,819,443 will be credited against the resolution with the CFTC.
-The DOJ agreement provides for the appointment of an independent compliance monitor for a period of three years to assess and monitor the Company's compliance with the terms of the agreement and evaluate the effectiveness of its compliance programme and internal controls.
+As provided for in the DOJ agreement, the Company appointed an independent compliance monitor for a period of three years to assess and monitor the Company's compliance with the terms of the agreement and evaluate the effectiveness of its compliance programme and internal controls.